-If the hospital staff is unable to personally deliver the IM to the patient or their representative, then the hospital staff should telephone the representative to advise them of a member's rights as a hospital patient, including the right to appeal a discharge decision.
-At a minimum, the telephone notification should include:
+If the hospital staff is unable to deliver the IM to the patient or their representative personally, the hospital staff should call the representative to advise them of the member's rights as a hospital patient.
+At minimum, the telephone notification should include:

-- The name and telephone number of a contact at the hospital - The beneficiary's planned discharge date and the date when the beneficiary's liability begins

-- The beneficiary's rights as a hospital patient, including the right to appeal a discharge decision - How to get a copy of a detailed notice describing why the hospital staff and physician believe the beneficiary is ready to be discharged - A description of the steps for filing an appeal - When (by what time/date) the appeal must be filed to take advantage of the liability protections - To whom to appeal, including any applicable name, address, telephone number, fax number or other method of communication the entity requires to receive the appeal in a timely fashion
+- The name and telephone number of a contact at the hospital - The member's planned discharge date and the date when liability begins - The member's rights as a hospital patient, including the right to appeal a discharge decision - How to get a copy of a detailed notice describing why the hospital staff and provider believe the member is ready to be discharged - A description of the steps for filing an appeal - By what time/date the appeal must be filed to take advantage of the liability protections - To whom to appeal, including any applicable name, address, telephone number, fax number or other method of communication the entity requires to receive the appeal in a timely fashion

-NOTE: The date that the hospital staff conveys this information to the representative, whether in writing or by telephone, is the date of receipt of the notice.
+Note: The date the hospital staff conveys this information to the representative, whether in writing or by telephone, is the date of receipt of the notice.